 That said, language-learning apps do have their merits.
 They excel at building daily habits and providing bite-sized lessons that fit easily into busy schedules.Â

-Duolingo's gamification, for instance, can be highly motivating for some learners.
+Duolingo's gamification, for instance, can be highly motivating for some language learners.
 Babbel offers a more structured curriculum than Duolingo, which can be beneficial for self-study learners.

 However, where these apps fall short is in preparing learners for real-life conversations.
 They often create a false sense of progress, where users rack up points and maintain streaks without actually improving their ability to communicate effectively in the target language.Â